JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Mr. Godfrey started up, and looked at the clock on the mantelpiece.

-“How time flies with YOU!” he exclaimed.
+“How time flies with _You_!” he exclaimed.
 “I shall barely catch the train.”

 I ventured on asking why he was in such a hurry to get back to town.
 His